KellanClark/ecnavdA-yoBemaG/README.md

 * [HLE BIOS] SWIs 0x10-0x2A

 ## Requirements
-* Any modern 64 bit linux distribution (may work on 32 bit but not tested)
+* Any modern 64 bit linux distribution
 * `cmake`, `make`, SDL2 development libraries, Gtk3 development libraries (for `nativefiledialog-extended`), and a compiler that supports C++20

 ## Usage Instructions